 A three-position switch, located on the console switch panel marked "NAV/ANC" (See figure 2.17.1), controls the navigation and anchor lighting.
-In the "Navigation Lights" position (see figure 2.22.2), the port (red) and starboard (green) lights will illuminate.
+In the "Navigation Lights" position (see figure 2.20.2), the port (red), starboard (green) and all around (WHITE) lights will illuminate.
 These lights let other vessels know the approximate size and direction of travel of your boat, depending on which lights they can see.
-In the

-"Anchor Lights" position, the white, 360-degree light will illuminate, showing other boaters your location while at anchor.
+In the "Anchor Lights" position, the white, 360-degree light will illuminate, showing other boaters your location while at anchor.